Skip to content

 Workspace map

 The public repository is a Cargo workspace.
-The desktop app lives in a separate repo, while the local runtime, CLI, MCP server, shared wire types, core logic, and Claude Code plugin live together.
+The local runtime, CLI, MCP server, shared wire types, core logic, Claude Code plugin, Codex plugin, and AGPL-3.0-only desktop app crate now live together in the versioned monorepo.

 Repository map